intronic/ring-oidc-session/README.md

 The middleware function to use is `ring-oidc-session/wrap-oidc-session`.

-* Four config entries are added to the `ring-oauth2` profile map:
+* The following config entries are added to the `ring-oauth2` profile map:

 ```clojure
 (require '[ring-oidc-session :refer [wrap-oidc-session]])